 1. They were dumped at the shelter for a reason

 Genie was left at a kill shelter because the owners who surrendered her said she was highly aggressive and didn’t like being picked up.
 Genie is anything but.
 The kids I babysit request her presence all the time because she is such a sweetie to them.
-The only thing she is highly aggressive towards is her pufferfish toy.
+The only thing she is highly aggressive toward is her pufferfish toy.
 And I don’t know how her previous owners were trying to pick her up, but Genie LOVES being picked up by me and others to be cuddled.
-The point is, when people are surrendering senior dogs, they have to give a “reason” as to why they are.
+The point is, when people are surrendering senior dogs, they have to give a “reason” as to why.
 Some people may just make things up to lessen the guilt of dumping a perfectly content, sociable dog into a kill shelter.

-2. They are a lot of work
+2. Seniors are a lot of work

 Any dog is going to require responsibility and work.
 There is no arguing that senior dogs are the same.
 I used to believe that for whatever reason, senior dogs are more work than younger dogs.
 The fact is, more often than not, they are so much easier to care for than a puppy or younger dog.
 Senior dogs for the most part are already housebroken.
 Genie has had an accident here or there, but her bladder stamina has increased since I introduced crate training and lots of positive reinforcement.